• Home

 Hi,

-I decided to send you a link with the information I wanted to communicate rather than draft and send each of you a separate message.
+I decided to send you a link with the information I wanted to communicate rather than draft and send each of you a long separate message.

 Winter seems to bring one or two really cold blasts that dropped temps into low teens or single digits.
 Along with wind chills, these can cause trouble for heat systems and plumbing.